1st Workshop on

 |

-Keynote: Manolis Savva SFU Title: Towards realistic & interactive 3D simulation for embodied AI Abstract
+Keynote: Manolis Savva SFU Title: Towards realistic & interactive 3D simulation for embodied AI YouTube: https://youtu.be/P40vtWfiebQ Abstract

 |